textadventures/quest/docs/custom_panes.md

 title: Custom Status Pane
 ---

+The Custom Status Pane is an extra pane you can add to those on the right, that you can use to show pretty much anything.
 A knowledge of HTML and CSS will be useful here.

 On the _Interface_ panel of the game object, make sure "Show Panes" is ticked, then tick "Show a custom status pane".
 If you start your game, you should see the new pane, but it just says "Status" and does not do anything.